 The new installation of monumental sculptures in front of Robertson Hall is the perfect opportunity to show off the Jetpack plugin’s new Carousel feature, which extends the WordPress native gallery feature with a presentation overlay that dynamically expands to fill the entire browser window.

-Below are photographs of Ai Weiwei’s “Circle of Animals/Zodiac Heads” that I took Thursday afternoon.
+Below are photographs of Ai Weiwei’s “Circle of Animals/Zodiac Heads” that I recently.
 A second gallery of closeups and some basic instructions for adding galleries follow.

 Because the Fancybox plugin is also active on the published site, when you close the gallery overlay, you then have to close the Fancybox popup, which is a bit annoying.
 If you want to use Fancybox for individual images, but Carousel for galleries, you have to add a custom jQuery selector to the Fancybox settings.
 Go to Settings → Fancybox for WP and click on the “Galleries” tab.
-Select “Use a custom expression to apply FancyBox” and paste the following line of code into the textarea and save changes:
+Select “Use a custom expression to apply FancyBox” and paste the following line of code into the textarea and save changes (make sure no line breaks get inserted into the pasted code):

 I use the “Title” field for the Carousel captions instead of the “Caption” field because I don’t like the way the Caption field displays in the thumbnail grid.